Student-centric advice and objective recommendations

 Researching schools with late deadlines

-If you are realizing that you did not apply to enough schools, or you are feeling unsure that you’ll gain admission to an option you’re happy with in the fall, it’s not too late to keep applying.
+If you are realizing that you did not apply to enough schools, or you are feeling unsure that you’ll gain admission to your first choice, it’s not too late to keep applying.
 Check out our list of colleges with late application deadlines to start.
 Many of these schools continue to accept applications through the summer, so you’re sure to find some additional options.

 Find out when the next admissions cycle opens

-Though it may be a tough pill to swallow, you should be prepared for a scenario in which the admissions officer you reach out to tells you that they are no longer accepting applications.
-On the bright side – this does not mean you’ll never be able to attend the school in question!
+Though it may be a tough pill to swallow, you should be prepared for the admissions officer to tell you that they are no longer accepting applications.
+On the bright side – this does not mean you’ll never be able to attend that school!
 If it turns out that you cannot enroll this semester, you can research when the next enrollment cycle opens.

-You have the option of attending another school, even a community college, and transferring in next year, should you gain admission.
+You have the option to attend another school and then transfer should you gain admission.
 You could also choose to take a gap year while you wait for enrollment to open again.
 Either way, your dream lives on – do not despair!